aantron/bisect_ppx/README.md

     ```

     to get binary coverage data in a string option.
 Upload this string or
-    otherwise extract it from the browser to create an `.out` file.
+    otherwise extract it from the browser to create an `.coverage` file.

 3. Build the usual Js_of_ocaml target, including the instrumented code under
 test, then run the reporter to generate the [coverage report][jsoo-report] in